History-exe/CyanogenPSP/README.md

 Disclaimer:
 =================
-**CyanogenPSP is in no affilated with Cyanogen INC or CyanogenMod.
+CyanogenPSP is in no way affilated with Cyanogen INC or CyanogenMod.
 It is purely a fan made project that doesn't make use of the Android source code in any way.

 About: